handecavsi/Capstone-Project/README.md

 - Which customers can potentially be regained?
 - Who are our loyal customers and with what strategies can we serve them better?

+For the video explanation of the project: https://lnkd.in/dVc2SuQf